lmcai/Rafflesiaceae_phylogenomics/4_phylogeny_hypo_generation/README.md

 # I. Concatenation

 We applied different partition, profile mixture, and site-spesific frequency models to the DNA and protein alignments.
 All analyses were conducted in IQTREE, branch support was evaluated using 1000 ultrafast bootstrap.
+The analysis ID corespond to the IDs in table S3 in the manuscript.

 ## 1. DNA concatenation analyses